Education for improving Our Health-and-Vitality

 AIR

-* At age 14 in 1962, shortly after our family moved from small-town Iowa to Anaheim CA, during a visit to West Covina (which was more polluted than Anaheim) I told my father & uncle “I'm worried that I may have tuberculosis or lung cancer, because it hurts when I breathe.”
+* At age 14 in 1962, our family moved from small-town Iowa to Anaheim CA. Shortly after the move, during a visit to West Covina (which was more polluted than Anaheim) I said “I'm worried that I may have tuberculosis or lung cancer, because it hurts when I breathe.”
 My uncle said “no, it's probably the air pollution.”
-Weather forecasts in SoCal typically included smog reports, sometimes with a warning about increased “eye irritation” but with me it was “lung pain.”
+Weather forecasts in SoCal typically included smog reports, often with a warning about increased “eye irritation” but with me it was “lung pain.”

 EXERCISE